 Rothorn is another summit you won’t want to miss.
 At just a little higher than Gornergrat, you can reach it via cable car between Sunnegga and Blauherd.

-Sunnegga itself is about 2300 meters in elevation, and provides a great winter destination for families, with a beginning skier’s area called Wolli’s Park.
-In winter, you might also want to see Schwarzee, which is the cable car station that directly accesses the ski trails down the Matterhorn.
+Sunnegga is about 2300 meters in elevation and provides a great winter destination for families, with a beginning skier’s area called Wolli’s Park.
+You might also want to see Schwarzee, which is the cable car station that directly accesses the ski trails down the Matterhorn in winter.

-So, while Zermatt is a perfect placebo visit all-year round, Zermatt in winter is especially charming.
+So, while Zermatt is a perfect place to visit all-year-round, Zermatt in winter is especially charming.
 There is so much more to do than just winter sports – though this surely alone is reason enough to visit.
-So, if you are headed to Zermatt in the winter months, I hope, this winter travel guide helps you planning your trip to this cute town.
+So, if you are headed to Zermatt in the winter months, I hope this winter travel guide helps you plan your trip to this cute town.